 ConairMan Ear and Nose Hair Trimmer for Men

-The ConairMan Ear and Nose Hair Trimmer for Men ($20) is a cordless rotary head trimmer that is good for trimming nose hair and the inside of the ear (I think this is the best nose hair trimmer on this list but I don’t think it is as well suited for eyebrows or ear lobes).
+The ConairMan Ear and Nose Hair Trimmer for Men ($20) is a cordless rotary head trimmer that is good for trimming nose hair and the inside of the ear (I think this is an excellent nose hair trimmer but I don’t think it is as well suited for eyebrows or ear lobes).
 It has a beveled blade system for easier trimming without pulling.
 The ConairMan is also cordless, powered by 1 AA Lithium battery.
 I could get over 60 minutes of use before needing a new battery.

 There is also a version with a detailer and shaver attachment (same link).